crypto-org-chain/cronos-docs/cronos-play/getting-started_cpp.md

 #### Android

 1. Install Android NDK (e.g. 21.4.7075529) via Android Studio
-2. Run make for one of the following android targets on Mac or Linux
+2. Run make for one of the following Android targets on macOS or Linux

     ```
     NDK_VERSION=21.4.7075529 make armv7-linux-androideabi